 Given that you’ll essentially have a private student loan afterward, you’ll lose federal protections like income-driven repayment or student loan forgiveness.
 You must also consider what could happen if you divorce after refinancing your two loans together.

 If you’re curious about your options, ask the refinancing companies about possible new loan terms, repayment plans, and eligibility.

 Some things are better separate

 Some things are better to keep separate, including your student loans.
 After all, there’s a reason joint consolidation loans are no longer available.

 Consolidating student loans with your spouse is no longer an option, which is probably for the best.
 If you want to get out of an existing spousal consolidation loan, you may look into refinancing, but the likelihood of succeeding is slim.

 Whether you’re divorced or still married, stay on top of your payments and remain in good standing with your student loans.

-Did you know spousal consolidation loans was an option?
+Did you know spousal consolidation loans were an option?
 Is it something you and your spouse have considered?